 How long is phlebotomy training?
 After receiving a qualifying high school diploma, students should attend an accredited college such as Cambridge to begin the process.
 Through Cambridge, our phlebotomy program includes 11 weeks of fast-paced training.

 How do you get phlebotomy certification?
-After receiving certification for the completion of this training, you will need to take and pass the National Healthcare Association (NHA) exam to seek employment.
+After receiving your certificate/diploma for the completion of this training program, you will need to take and pass the National Healthcare Association (NHA) exam to seek employment.
 After successful passing, you’ll be licensed as a phlebotomist.

 Where Can a Phlebotomist Work?